Winter events & holidays

 Food and Fun Festival

 World-class chefs and from Europe and North America team up with some of the most renowned Reykjavik restaurants to cook up amazing meals using only Icelandic ingredients.
-This famous and prestigious festival will be held for the 17th time in 2018 and you will find a lot of foodies all around the city enjoying the vibrant and friendly atmosphere of the festival.
+This famous and prestigious food festival will has been held for many years and you will find a lot of foodies all around the city enjoying the vibrant and friendly atmosphere of the festival.

 Reykjavik Folk Festival